 Who are the flock shepherds?

-Isabelle (22) and Olivia (18) Tower.
-Isabelle is currently attending UMASS Amherst, working on her bachelors in Animal Science Biotech.
-Olivia is working at home and approaching school differently.
+Isabelle (27) and Olivia (23) Tower.
+Isabelle is currently working at an animal hospital, and Olivia is working at home and approaching school differently. :)

 Besides the sheep, what other animals do you have?